 \subsection{Normalizing Flow in Function Space}

 In this paper, we draw inspiration from the ideas presented in Euclidean space \cite{planarflow}.
 A series of parametric transformations will be applied to a simple measure to generate a flexible set of complex measures.
-This collection of measures forms the approximating measure set $\mathcal{M}(\mathcal{H}_u)$ for variational inference as outlined in ($\ref{equ:KLmin})$.
+This collection of measures forms the approximating measures set $\mathcal{M}(\mathcal{H}_u)$ for variational inference as outlined in (\ref{equ:KLmin}).
 Consistent with normalizing flow in Euclidean space \cite{planarflow,sylvesterflow,householderflow1}, we refer to this set of models as functional normalizing flow.

 The core of the model consists of two components: the pre-transformed measure and the transformations.
-The pre-transformed measure should be simple enough to enable efficient sampling, while the transformations must be flexible enough to convert this simple measure into a complex one that accurately approximates the target measure.
-We select the prior $\mu_0$ of Bayes' formula ($\ref{eq:post1}$) as the pre-transformed measure.
+The pre-transformed measure should be analytically tractable to enable efficient sampling, while the transformations must be flexible to convert this simple measure into a complex one that accurately approximates the target measure.
+We select the prior $\mu_0$ of Bayes' formula (\ref{equ:bayes infinite}) as the pre-transformed measure.
 The transformations are a series of parameterized operators, denoted as \( f_{\theta_n}^{(n)} \), mapping from \( \mathcal{H}_u \) to \( \mathcal{H}_u \).
 Here, \( n = 1, 2, \ldots, N \), and \( \theta_n \in \Theta_n \) represents the parameters of \( f_{\theta_n}^{(n)} \).
 The space \(\Theta_n\) is a parameter space, whose specific form depends on the parameterization of \( f_{\theta_n}^{(n)} \).
-For instance, in the context of functional planar flow illustrated in Subsection $\ref{subsec:nonleaner transformation}$, the parameter space $\Theta_n$ is defined as follows:
+For instance, in the context of functional planar flow illustrated in Subsection \ref{subsec:nonleaner transformation}, the parameter space $\Theta_n$ is defined as follows:

 where $\mathcal{H}$ is the Cameron-Martin space of the prior $\mu_0$.
 Let $\theta = \{\theta_1, \theta_2, \ldots, \theta_N\}$ denote the collection of parameters.
-The final complex measures are constructed by composing a series of transformations, which convert the pre-transformed measure into the post-transformed one.
+The post-transformed measures are constructed by composing a series of transformations, which convert the pre-transformed measure into a complex one.
 We write that

 and denote $u_{\theta}^{N}:=f_{\theta}(u_0)$ where $u_0$ is a sample from $\mu_0$.
 Then $u_{\theta}^N$ will be a sample from the measure $\mu_{f_{\theta}}=\mu_0 \circ f_{\theta}^{-1}$, where $\mu_0 \circ f_{\theta}^{-1}$ is the law of $f_{\theta}$ with respect to $\mu_0$ \cite{gaussianmeasure}.
 By varying the parameters $\theta$, the transformed measures $\mu_{f_{\theta}}$ form a set of measures on $\mathcal{H}_u$, denoted by